latitov/ClassicPID/README.md

 Once again, a friend of mine asked if I can help with some simple but effective regulator code for a DIY project.
 Because people used to see perfectly straight lines on equipment regulated by my own algorithms, they choose to ask me, not the Internet, for a regulation advice.
 Does that mean that I became kind of an expert?
 Maybe.
 But for simple projects you don't need complex algorithms, even trivial classic PID will suffice.
 And since people keep asking, I wrote this.

-It's not a theory nor a math (for that see links at the end), it's 100% down to earth, practical thing, which will help you get the job done.
+It's not a theory nor a math (for that see the links at the end), it's 100% down to earth, practical thing, which will help you get the job done.

 _Useful if you need to implement it on your own, for some reason.
 Not that useful if you use stock regulator (either physical controller, or a "block" in the PLC program), because ALL OF THEM WORK WITH SUBTLE DIFFERENCES,